vsukhor/utils/README.md

 ## Installlation

-The library is a mix: some classes require building, while other a header-only.
+The library contains both classes require building and header-only includes.
-No external dependencies are reqiored for building the library.
+No external dependencies are required in order to build the library.
-On the other hand, random number factories, which are themselves header-only, would need boost or curand, depending on the type chosen.
+However, random number factories, which are themselves header-only, would need [boost](https://www.boost.org/) (only the headers) or [NVIDIA cuRAND](https://developer.nvidia.com/curand), depending on the factory type chosen.

 There are two ways for building the library:
 * Using cmake, which also creates documentation if doxygen (ver. > 3.14) is installed.